filecoin-project/FIPs/FIPS/fip-nnnn-fevm-gas.md

 1. A `2.4 gas/byte` fee for to allocate and copy the block into temporary storage.
 2. A per-byte hashing fee according to the price list defined in the hashing section below.
-3. A fixed per-block fee of 172,000 gas to account for the cost of "flushing" blocks at the end of an epoch.
+3. A fixed per-block fee of 172,000 (`p_blocklink_base_gas`) gas to account for the cost of "flushing" blocks at the end of an epoch.
 4. A fixed 130,000 per-block storage fee to account for metadata overhead.
 5. A per-byte storage fee of 1,300 gas/byte.